 - This is the same in the New Testament.

-- Where there is more sensitivity to the Spirit, there is more outpouring of the Spirit
+- Where there is more sensitivity to the Holy Spirit, there is more outpouring of the Holy Spirit in our lives.

 The outpouring experienced by the apostles after Jesus death is: